-A full-time working member of the Royal Family, The Countess of Wessex splits her time between her work in support of The Queen and visits to a large number of her own charities and organisations.
+A full-time working member of the Royal Family, The Countess of Wessex splits her time between her work in support of The King and visits to a large number of her own charities and organisations.
 She has a wide range of interests which include supporting people with disabilities, the prevention of blindness in developing countries, agriculture and fashion.

 Much of the day-to-day working life of The Countess of Wessex is taken up with her roles as Patron of over 70 charities and organisations.
 Each year, Her Royal Highness undertakes hundreds of visits to schools, universities, military bases and charity headquarters in order to learn more about their work and to highlight it to the wider world.

 Young people and children

 The Countess of Wessex has a strong personal interest in the provisions for people with disabilities and embracing opportunities for young people, championing both local initiatives such as Disability Initiative in Surrey as well as national charities such as the National Society for the Prevention of Cruelty to Children (NSPCC).

 The Earl and Countess of Wessex established their foundation The Wessex Youth Trust in 1999 with a focus to help, support and advance registered charities which provide opportunities specifically for children and young people.